-The associate contribution additions amounting to R\$ 51,335 (2015 - R\$ 63,775) mainly correspond to estimated associate contributions amounting to R\$ 86,888 (2015 - R\$ 82,679), net of the contribution reduction plan amounting to R\$ 22,800 (2015 - R\$ 22,000) and the rebate of the sixth installment of the associate contribution - R\$ 12,753.
-This amount is considered as necessary in order to meet the needs of the Institute's activities during 2016.
+The contribution additions from associates amounted to R\$ 68,937 and substantially correspond to estimated associate contributions amounting to R\$ 86,802, less the contribution reduction plan amounting to R\$ 15,000 and the dividends distributed to associates that are also stockholders of Campo Limpo S.A. amounting to R\$ 2,865, which is considered as necessary to meet the Institute's activities during 2017.

-The reductions in 2016, representing the revenue recognition of the associate contributions of R\$
+The reductions in 2017 represent the revenue recognition of the associate contributions of R\$ 66,803 (Note 17).